abhiabhi94/dj-hitcount/docs/migrating-from-django-hitcount.rst

 Migrating from django-hitcount
 ==============================

 The project has been built with the idea to make the migrations as smooth as possible.
-After installation of ``dj-hitcount``, run the migrations command to make the appropriate changes to the database.
+After installation of ``dj-hitcount``, run the migrations command to make the appropriate changes to the database (see the ``models`` section in this list for specifics).

 .. code:: sh

     python manage.py migrate hitcount

-You will also have to make changes if you were using any one of the following:
+You will also have to make some changes if you were using any one of the following:

     - ``signals``
         - ``delete_hit_count`` from ``hitcount.models`` has been moved to ``hitcount.signals``.